viboes/std-make/doc/proposal/ordinal/Ordinal.md

 ## `ordinal::interval<O, O1, O2>`

-Given a compile-time *Ordinal* type, we can consider the subrange defined by the values between two ordinal values `O1` and `O2` know at compile time.
+Given a compile-time *Ordinal* type, we could consider the subrange defined by the values between two ordinal values `O1` and `O2` known at compile time.

 # Acknowledgements